Exercitiegenootschap

 An exercitiegenootschap (/nl/, exercise company) or militia was a military organisation in the 18th century Netherlands, in the form of an armed private organization with a democratically chosen administration, aiming to train the citizens and the lower bourgeoisie in use of muskets.
-Exercitiegenootschappen were propagated by Joan van der Capellen tot den Pol, who translated an old book (1732) by Andrew Fletcher on arming a nation's citizens and so got the idea from Scotland.
+Exercitiegenootschappen were propagated by Joan Derk van der Capellen tot den Pol, who translated an old book (1732) by Andrew Fletcher on arming a nation's citizens and so got the idea from Scotland.
 He also saw them as necessary due to the serious decline in the existing, Orangist schutterijen.